 - Reputation and perceptions management

-It is surprising how quickly implementing a social media strategy at a public company that has had none can change external perception of the company.
+It is surprising how quickly implementing a social media strategy changes perceptions with younger audiences.

 For most publicly-listed companies, participating on social media has become a necessity.
 Failing to be present on social channels while other competitors post and engage daily with shareholders now seems to present a greater risk than it once did.
 This is why corporate social media strategy is essential.